List of conspiracy theories: False historical timelines

 Some theories claim that the dates of historical events have been deliberately distorted.
 These include the phantom time hypothesis of German conspiracy theorist Heribert Illig, who in 1991 published an allegation that 297 years had been added to the calendar by establishment figures such as Pope Sylvester II in order to position themselves at the millennium.

 A comparable theory, new chronology, is associated with Russian theorist Anatoly Fomenko, who holds that history is many centuries shorter than widely believed, numerous historical documents have been fabricated, and legitimate documents destroyed, all for political ends.
 Adherents have included chess grandmaster Garry Kasparov.

 Pre-Māori settlement of New Zealand

-New Zealand was first inhabited by indigenous Māori who arrived from Polynesia in the 14th Century AD.
+New Zealand was first inhabited by indigenous Māori who arrived from Polynesia in the 14th century AD.

-The Moriori were a group of Polynesians who left the New Zealand mainland for the Chatham Islands in 1500AD.
+The Moriori were a group of Polynesians who left the New Zealand mainland for the Chatham Islands in 1500 AD.
 Some historians in the 1800s proposed that the Moriori were a pre-Māori civilization which some theorists still believe to be true despite it being disproven.

 Māori mythology tells of races such as the patupaiarehe living in New Zealand before Māori.
 Other conspiracy theorists have suggested New Zealand was colonised by groups like the Chinese and Spanish.

 Proponents of these theories may rely on pseudo-archaeological findings.
 Findings of Kiore rat fossils found beneath tephra of the Taupō Volcanic eruption were unable to be replicated elsewhere.
 Others have interpreted natural geological rock formations such as the Kaimanawa Wall as pyramids.